 The English Influence That Binds Shillong

 Shillong was the capital of the erstwhile undivided Assam.
-It became a favourable hill station as well as an administrative headquarters for the north east mainly due to its pleasant climate and close proximity to East Bengal (now Bangladesh).
+It became a favourable hill station as well as an administrative headquarters for the northeast mainly due to its pleasant climate and close proximity to East Bengal (now Bangladesh).
 The British did much for the small town of Shillong which previously consisted of mainly three villages.
-With Shillong becoming an important administrative centre for the Brutish, several missionaries started coming into the hill station.
+With Shillong becoming an important administrative centre for the British, several missionaries started coming into the hill station.

-Bengalis, primarily from the Syhlet district, have significantly contributed to the development of the city.
+Bengalis, primarily from the Sylhet district, have significantly contributed to the development of the city.
 The British had brought the Bengali as administrative workers and provided them with all basic amenities required to settle in the area.
-The Bengalis, who came to be known as the ‘Babus’, also contributed to the development of the place.
+The Bengalis, who came to be known as the Babus, also contributed to the development of the place.
 Many luminous schools were established due to their initiatives and were meant for the middle class Bengalis.
-Jail Road Boys’ School, Lady Keane School were two such schools.
+Jail Road Boys’ School and Lady Keane School were two such schools.